VISTA Protein Clinical Trials

 What Are Immune Checkpoints?

 Immune system T-cells have proteins on their surfaces known as checkpoints.
 Other cells have proteins on their surfaces that interact with these checkpoints, turning them off and telling the immune cell not to attack.
-The VISTA clinical trial was the first to test a drug that targets this specific protein.
+The VISTA clinical trial was the first to test a drug that targets these proteins.

 What Are Immune Checkpoint Inhibitors?

-Healthy cells have specific proteins that bind to and disable checkpoints on T-cells.
-This protects them from the immune system.
+Healthy cells have specific proteins that bind to and disable checkpoints on T-cells, protecting them from the immune system.

 Unfortunately, cancer cells also often have these proteins they evolved to protect them from the immune system.
 PD-1 is one example of a checkpoint protein targeted by new cancer therapies.
 T-cells have PD-1 on their outer surfaces.
 When PD-1 binds to a protein known as PD-L1 on other cells, it knows not to attack that cell.